java-byte/ML-Decision-Tree/DecisionTree.md

 ![FlowDiagram](flowdiagram.png)

 Decision tree is one of the predictive modelling approaches used in `statistics`, `data mining` and `machine learning`.

+Basically decision tree is divided into two parts **classification and regression tree**.

 Tree models where the target variable can take a discrete set of values are called **classification trees**.
 Decision trees where the target variable can take continuous values (typically real numbers) are called **regression trees**.
 Classification And Regression Tree (CART) is general term for this.

 Throughout this post i will try to explain using the examples.